Avocado Cilantro Lime Rice

 Don’t Like Brown Rice?

 To get white rice, you take some brown rice and process (refine) it.
-This refining process not only turns brown rice into white, but it also destroys a bunch of nutrients as well, like 67% of the vitamin B3, 80% of the vitamin B1, 90% of the vitamin B6, 60% of the iron, and most of the essential fatty acids.
+This refining process not only turns brown rice into white, but it also destroys a bunch of nutrients as well.
+For example, 67% of the vitamin B3, 80% of the vitamin B1, 90% of the vitamin B6, 60% of the iron, and most of the essential fatty acids are lost when converting brown rice to white.

-And if you’re interested in weight loss, you may want to note that turning brown rice into white rice removes almost all the dietary fiber – a very essential nutrient for weight loss!
+And if you’re interested in weight loss, you may want to note that turning brown rice into white rice removes almost all the dietary fiber.
+Fiber is a very essential nutrient for weight loss!

 But what if you don’t like brown rice?
 Take the baby steps approach.
 In your next rice dish, replace a very small amount of white rice with brown.
 The next time you make it, use a little bit more brown rice, and so forth until you are using all brown.